 Mushrooms seem to be everywhere these days.
 You may have noticed that more and more foods, dietary supplements, drinks, and even skincare products now have varieties that were once considered exotic, like cordyceps, lion’s mane, and reishi.
-The chaga mushrooms benefits for health have been touted for centuries, and scientific methods can now confirm the varied positive impact this adaptogenic fungus can have on the body.
+The chaga mushroom benefits for health have been touted for centuries, and scientific methods can now confirm the varied positive impacts this adaptogenic fungus can have on the body.

 What we call chaga is the common name for a sterile conk or canker that forms after a hardwood tree (usually birch) has been infected by the parasitic fungus Inonotus obliquus (or I. obliquus).

 As a parasite, I. obliquus has a one-sided relationship with its host tree.
 Its enzymes cause the simultaneous decay of cellulose, hemicellulose, and lignin (the three main biological constituents that make up the wood of trees) from the heartwood of the living host.
 The breakdown of the heartwood weakens the tree’s infrastructure, allowing for the first traces of what we call “chaga” to protrude from within the tree.

 This dark conk consists primarily of wood lignans and fungal mycelium (the fungal root structure).

 Learn more about how chaga grows and where it can be found by reading our article, What Trees Does Chaga Grow On?